ezylang/EvalEx/docs/index.md

 System.out.println(result.getNumberValue()); // prints 1.25
 ```

-### Variables can be specified in the expression and their values can be passed for evaluation:
+Of course, variables can be specified in the expression and their values can be passed for
+evaluation:

 ```java
 Expression expression = new Expression("(a + b) * (a - b)");